amphoradata/samples/modular_data_pipeline/Readme.md

 Now you need to add all your components together into a single pipeline run file.
 This is pretty standard and can be set to do `batch`, `on-demand`, `scheduled` or whatever you need to do.

 > LEGO step: Put all bits together to have a complete model
 <img src="https://github.com/amphoradata/samples/blob/master/modular_data_pipeline/lego_pic_4.jpg" width="300" title = "Put all bits together to have a complete model">

+## Questions?

+Email us at contact@amphoradata.com and we will reply and post the most frequently asked questions here.